ChoKasem/rqt_tut/README.md

 # How to Create Custom RQT Plugin for Dummies

-## Link to official tutorial and other useful link
+## Link to official tutorial and other useful resources
 [Create your new rqt plugin](http://wiki.ros.org/rqt/Tutorials/Create%20your%20new%20rqt%20plugin#Install_.26_Run_your_plugin) from ROS RQT Tutorials which is missing a lot of pieces.
 Much of this is from [Lucas Walter's rqt_mypkg implementation](https://github.com/lucasw/rqt_mypkg/tree/master/rqt_example_py) and [How-Chen](https://github.com/how-chen/rqt_mypkg)

 [Python QT Tutorial](http://wiki.ros.org/python_qt_binding) for when you want to create plugin with QT

 To see some of complete rqt plugin examples, go [here](https://github.com/ros-visualization/rqt_common_plugins/tree/bd5efbb4f4f2e8ca40e54725e674e7ac5afdd0ba)

+Creating Qt using Qt Designer example can be seen in this book, book is to big, so use your favorite site to download it: __Learning Robotics using Python: Design, simulate, program, and prototype an autonomous mobile robot using ROS, OpenCV, PCL, and Python__

 ## Overview Code Structure